IMPORTANT PROJECT UPDATE (June 2022)

 Today, 14th Street is designed to speed motor vehicle traffic through Downtown as quickly as possible.
-In the 5 years since the City applied for this safety grant in 2016, 2 people walking were killed by drivers on 14th Street - both Asian American seniors.
-In that same 5 years, vehicle collisions injured 189 people, 38 of them severely.
+In the 5 years since the City applied for this safety grant in 2016, 2 people walking in crosswalks were killed by drivers on 14th Street - both seniors.
+Tragically, on June 16, 2022 - 5 days before this project was set to be approved at City Council, a driver killed someone biking on 14th Street at Jefferson Street in a hit-and-run collision.
+In the 5 years from 2016-2021, vehicle collisions injured 189 people, 38 of them severely.
 This stretch of 14th Street represents one of the densest concentrations of traffic injuries and deaths in the City of Oakland.
 These tragic and preventable collisions, injuries, and deaths are a daily barrier to mobility for all, and a barrier to 14th Street operating as the center of a calm and walkable Downtown.
 The Goals of this project are to:

 - Improve the connection to Downtown for people walking, biking, and taking transit

-- Add parking to the 14th Street area by installing angled parking on 13th Street and Webster Street (~60 spaces added by project)
+- Add parking to the 14th Street area by installing angled parking on 13th Street which will add up to 53 parking spaces on 13th

 - Improve transit reliability for the 14 line, one of the busiest bus lines in Oakland

 During public outreach meetings in 2019, the City heard concern from the community regarding parking, roadway safety, support for small businesses, and cultural/aesthetic elements related to the Black Arts Movement Business District (BAMBD).
 In Summer 2021, the City of Oakland Department of Transportation (OakDOT) came back to the 14th Street community to provide a status update on our progress in meeting the community’s requests.